tab1-web/faq/docs/support/troubleshooting/technical-issues.md

 - [ ] Disabling **Riot's Vanguard**, and **other anti-cheats**.
     - [Here's how to play League with L2](https://postimg.cc/9whF6rPR)
 - [ ] Deleting your **system folder** and **repairing your files**.
+    - [ ] Trying reinstall/repair with mobile data or vpn.
 - [ ] Doing full **re-install** by deleting the game folder.
 - [ ] **Disabling all overlay extensions**: Discord, Overwolf etc..
 - [ ] [Reinstalling .NET frameworks or Enable them](https://youtu.be/57HbrVq6Ej0?si=uUNFievc5M00opIf&t=105), click on drop down and tick the options below as well.